CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-19.md

 # Lab 19: Threat Hunting using Notebooks with Microsoft Sentinel

-In this lab, you will use Microsoft Sentinel to proactively hunt for suspicious PowerShell activity in your environment.
-You will create and run a KQL hunting query, bookmark notable results, configure entity mapping, and save the hunting query for future use.
-You will also set up real-time monitoring using Livestream, link bookmarked events to existing incidents for investigation, create an NRT (Near Real-Time) analytics rule to automate detection, and perform a search job in Microsoft Defender to further analyze related activity.
+In this lab, you will leverage Microsoft Sentinel to proactively hunt for suspicious PowerShell activity across your environment.
+You will build and execute KQL queries to identify potential threats, bookmark notable findings, and configure entity mapping for deeper investigation.
+The lab guides you through saving hunting queries for future use, setting up real-time monitoring with Livestream, associating bookmarks with incidents, automating detection using NRT analytics rules, and performing search jobs in Microsoft Defender to further analyze and restore relevant data.

 #### **Create a hunting query**